 A debt mutual fund scheme primarily invests in fixed-income instruments including government securities, corporate bonds, certificates of deposit, etc. They are often considered relatively safer than equity funds and thus have a lower potential of providing high returns in comparison to equity funds.
 As per SEBI, there are as many as 16 debt scheme.
 The 4 most popular ones are listed below:

 Ultra Short Duration Fund: It is an open-ended debt scheme which invests in fixed-income instruments with which the portfolio has a minimum Macaulay duration of 3 months and a maximum of 6 months.
 The potentially low risk associated with this type of scheme originates from the short maturity of the securities it is invested in.
+An investment in this type of

 Low Duration Fund: A low duration fund invests in debt and money market instruments with which its portfolio has a Macaulay duration between 6 months to 12 months.
 It comes with a relatively lower amount of risk than other many other debt schemes which invest in instruments with longer maturity.